tempdev-bit/Firefly_Terminal/README.md

 # 🔥 Firefly Terminal

-A fun, lightweight, command-line terminal built with Python — packed with utility functions, simple games, ASCII art, and a nostalgic hacker vibe.
+A fun, lightweight, command-line terminal built with Python — packed with utility functions, simple games, ASCII art, and a retro vibe.
 It brings together essential file operations, system commands, and a sprinkle of humor.
+Built for the Summer-of-Making competition

 ![ASCII Logo](termi.png)

 ---

 ## 🚀 Features

+### Basic
+- `clear` — Clear screen.
+- `exit` — Exit the terminal.
+- `about` — Info about the terminal.

 ### 🧰 Core Utilities
 - `echo [text]` — Echo input text back.